 The word “experience” is used frequently when describing Lautrec, because the Tasting Menu format, rich atmosphere and exceptional customer service lend itself to an evening of gastronomical entertainment rather than an evening meal.

-Discover why Lautrec is the region's premier dining experience by viewing the Tasting Menus (samples*):
+Discover why Lautrec is the region's premier dining experience by viewing the Sample* Tasting Menus:

 Reservations are strongly recommended.
 Children under the age of 12 may find our cuisine and style of service a bit grown-up for their taste; however, a young adult menu is available upon request.
 Proper attire is business casual.
 To preserve the elegant setting, denim and athletic wear are not permitted.
 Dinner service progresses at the speed of the guest.
 Please be aware that dinner at Lautrec is an experience that can expedite in an hour (four-courses) or fill an evening with memories that will last a lifetime.